Getting Started

 Next Steps

-Continue to Reading Timelines if you want to interpret the timeline well.
+Continue to Noosaga Agora if you want to ask hard questions across frameworks, or Reading Timelines if you want to interpret the timeline well.

 After that, read Trust & Provenance if you want the clearest statement of how the AI workflow, verification, and correction loop fit together.